Faculty and Staff

 Areas of Emphasis: Performance Art, Solo Performance, Phenomenology, Performance Criticism and Popular Entertainment

-Karen Robinson (Professor, Coordinator of Internships)
+Karen Robinson (Assistant Chair, Professor and Coordinator of Internships)

 M.F.A.
 Directing, New York University